seetadev/EtherGlance/icp/cross-chain-asset-transfer/README.md

-# Cross chain asset transfer by extending PUENTICON
+# Cross chain asset transfer

+We are extending extending PUENTICON to develop cross chain asset transfer between ICON and other key blockchains.

 ## Local development.